JoeManto/OIT-CX/readme.md

 #### References
 No DOM element should be referenced out side of the React API.
 `Document.getElementBy...` should not be used at all as it interferes with the React API.
-All element references should be done using React refs in components.
+All element references should be done using React refs in components. (overkill example below)

 ```javascript
     class Frame extends React.Component{